This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with

-(Typically you have already selected and airplane or WSC trike.
+(Typically you have already selected an airplane or WSC trike.
 If so, go directly to Step 2.)

 With consideration to cost, ease of flying, portability, storage, location, aircraft speeds, and your previous aviation experience, you need to choose the type of aircraft and the flying you will do.

 The most important decision you start out with is determining what type of flying fits your lifestyle and what type of aircraft will do it for you.

 You must evaluate your situation with factors of cost, ease of flying, athletic ability, portability, storage, location, aircraft speeds, and previous aviation experience.
 The trike is more like riding a motorcycle, the airplane is more like riding in a car.
 Generally, if you want to go great distances and travel you would choose an airplane.
 If you want to feel more like a bird, fly low/slow and fly more for the fun of it the trike might be a better choice.

-If you need to I can provide you a flight in a trike and an airplane one after the other to help you decide.
+If you need, I can provide you a flight in a trike and an airplane, one after the other, to help you decide.

 Some want to study before they start flight lessons.
 Others want to start flying first.
 If you want to start flying first jump to step 3 below.
 If you start flying first, which many want to do, it is best to start your ground school to fully understand the concepts and progress at the fastest rate.

 The more you can study on your own, the faster you will learn and the less it will cost you overall.